Many of the world's richest countries are also the world's smallest.

 Yet, while both the global financial crisis and the pressure from the EU and OECD to reduce banking secrecy have had little impact on the economy, the coronavirus outbreak forced many businesses to close and workers to lose their jobs.

-Still, through effective testing and contact tracing measures, Luxembourg has weathered the pandemic better than most of its European neighbors.
-As a result, in 2021 the grand duchy's GDP will rebound by 4% from -1.3% in 2020.
+Still, through effective testing and contact tracing measures, in 2020 Luxembourg has weathered the pandemic better than most of its European neighbors.
+As a result, propelled also by the rollout of the vaccine, in 2021 the grand duchy's GDP rebounded by 5.5% from -1.3% in 2020.
 The country topped the $100,000 mark in per capita GDP in 2014 and has never looked back ever since.
-Even the pandemic couldn’t change that.
+Even Covid could not change that.